Cement Dinosaurs May be Attracting Asteroids

 The Scientific Basis

-Fears that asteroid impacts may someday destroy historic desert roadside attractions which feature large cement dinosaur sculptures, have recently surged.
+Fears that asteroid impacts might destroy the historic desert roadside attractions which feature large cement dinosaur sculptures, have recently surged.
+By artificially creating replicas of these ancient beasts we may have put ourselves in great peril.

-Scholarly scientific theories postulate that ancient asteroids may have originally been attracted to this planet by the threat of excessive dinosaur populations.
+Scholarly scientific theories postulate that ancient asteroids were originally attracted to this planet by the threat of excessive dinosaur populations.

-So, about a buzillion years ago, the overabundance of dinosaurs was wiped out by a mega-asteroid which took care of the troublesome stupendous reptiles, triggered unusual volcanic activity, and created the Gulf of Mexico while producing worldwide atmospheric conditions resembling those currently considered normal in the greater Los Angeles Basin.
+So, about a buzzillion years ago, the overabundance of dinosaurs was wiped out by a mega-asteroid which took care of the troublesome stupendous reptiles, triggered unusual volcanic activity, and created the Gulf of Mexico while producing worldwide atmospheric conditions resembling those currently considered normal in populous Chinese cities.

-At that time, scientific and archeological evidence older than a buzillion years was wiped out, and continents were set adrift.
+At that time scientific and archeological evidence older than a buzzillion years was wiped out, and continents were set adrift.

 A Roadside regret?